 Five schools offering 32 academic majors.
-Bachelor of Arts, Batchelor of Science, Bachelor of Fine Arts, Bachelor of Science in Nursing, Bachelor of Social Work, and the Bachelor of Liberal Studies degrees are awarded through the schools of Arts and Sciences, Business, Education, Nursing, and Social Work.
+Bachelor of Arts, Batchelor of Science, Bachelor of Fine Arts, Bachelor of Science in Nursing, Bachelor of Social Work, the Bachelor of Liberal Studies, and Master of Education degrees are awarded through the schools of Arts and Sciences, Business, Education, Nursing, and Social Work.